johankraft/DevAlertDemoSTM32L475/README.md

 Select "Activate License", select "Percepio License Service" and enter your DevAlert credentials.
 Select "Rememer password" if you don't want to log in each time you start the tool.

-### Viewing crash dumps with GDB/CrashDebug
+### Viewing Core Dumps from Arm Cortex-M devices

+Assuming the DevAlert client library has been properly integrated, core dumps are provided both on fault exceptions and when calling DFM_TRAP().

+Core dumps include processor state like registers, stack and other memory contents.
+They are loaded into gdb using the CrashDebug tool.
+CrashDebug is included in the DA-tools directory but is also available at https://github.com/adamgreen/CrashDebug/tree/master/bins.
+Note that CrashDebug is only available for Arm Cortex-M devices, but similar DevAlert integrations are possible for other processors.

+You also need the right version of gdb for Arm Cortex-M devices, typically arm-none-eabi-gdb.
+If using a tool-chain based on the gcc or clang compilers, you should already have arm-none-eabi-gdb on your computer.
+But we also include it in the DA-tools directory for convinience.

+The steps needed to configure Dispatcher for viewing Core Dumps are:

+1. Copy arm-none-eabi-gdb to the same directory as Dispatcher.

-Copy the crash_debug.bat or crash_debug.sh script from the <dispatcher>/template directory and update the "File Mapping" entry for "dmp" so that it is called with the right arguments.
+2. Copy the crash_debug.bat or crash_debug.sh script from the <dispatcher>/template directory to the Dispatcher directory.

+3. Verify the "File Mapping" entry for the "dmp" payload type, so the script is called with the right arguments.
 For example:
 - Extension: dmp
-- Executable: C:\DevAlertDispatcher\crash_debug.bat
+- Executable: C:\DevAlertDispatcher\crash_debug.bat  // or .sh for Linux
 - Startup folder: C:\DevAlertDispatcher
 - Parameters: /path/to/firmware-${revision}.elf ${file} --gdb

+This will start a gdb window and load the core dump.
+If you prefer to view the core dumps in your IDE debugger instead, see "Viewing Core Dumps in an IDE".

+Note: If you have added the "fetch_elf_file" script to copy the latest files to a hardcoded path (as described in "Providing the ELF File") you can use this hardcoded path in the Parameters field instead, like this:

+	./latestcrashdump/aws_demos.elf ./latestcrashdump/latest.dmp --gdb

+### Viewing Core Dumps in an IDE

+To view a core dump, you can configure your IDE debugger to start a gdb session that calls the provided gdb command file, "loadcrashdebug.cfg".
+This only contains the following commands:

+	cd C:/DevAlertDispatcher
+	file ./latestcrashdump/aws_demos.elf
+	target remote | ./CrashDebug.exe --elf ./latestcrashdump/aws_demos.elf --dump ./latestcrashdump/latest.dmp

+The "file" command sets the right ELF file.
+The "target remote" command loads the core dump using the CrashDebug tool.
+Note that the "latestcrashdump" directory is the output of the "fetch_elf_file" script.

+If using an Eclipse-based IDE, this can be implemented as a separate "debug configuration".
-In general, CrashDebug is called via the GDB client, in the following way:
+For this demo, with SW4STM32, this can be configured in the following way:

-    arm-none-eabi-gdb main.elf -ex "set target-charset ASCII" -ex "target remote | CrashDebug --elf main.elf

-But Dispatcher include scripts that take care of this for you, crash_debug.bat (for Windows) and crash_debug.sh (for Linux).

-Note that CrashDebug is only available for Arm Cortex-M devices, but similar integrations are possible for other processors.

-Note that the ELF file is not provided via DevAlert.
-But the firmware version/revision is provided and this can be used as a parameter in a custom script called by Dispatcher (under the Scripts tab) in order to generate the path to the right ELF file and perhaps copy it to a local folder.

-### Viewing crash dumps in Eclipse

-You can create a separate "debug configuration" in Eclipse-based IDEs to load crashdumps from DevAlert.

-See the example in "CrashDebug - Load Crashdumps in Eclipse".
-The main file is loadcrashdebug.cfg, which is a GDB command file.
-This is used in an Eclipse debug configuration of the type "GDB Hardware Debugging".
-In the Debug Configuration editor, enter the following:
+1. Create a new debug configuration of the type "GDB Hardware Debugging".
+Name it e.g. "DevAlert Core Dump".
+2. In the Debug Configuration editor, enter the following:
 - Main / C/C++ Application: the ELF file in the build directory (not used but must be provided)
 - Main / Disable auto build: Checked
-- Debugger / GDB command: Full path to the right GDB client (e.g. arm-none-eabi-gdb.exe)
+- Debugger / GDB command: The full path to arm-none-eabi-gdb
 - Debugger / Use remote target: Unchecked
 - Startup / Initialization commands: "source /path/to/loadcrashdump.cfg"
-- Startup / Other things: All unchecked (don't "load image" or "load symbols", this is done by loadcrashdump.cfg)
+- Startup / Other things: All unchecked (don't "load image" or "load symbols", since all is handled by loadcrashdump.cfg)

+3. Make sure that the "fetch_elf_file" is triggered by Dispatcher and is updating the output directory, e.g. "latestcrashdump".

+4. Download a core dump from DevAlert

+5. Start the new "DevAlert Core Dump" debug configuration and the core dump should load quickly.

 Note that this assumes that the elf and dmp files can be found by loadcrashdump.cfg.
-This example uses a hardcoded folder for this, where the trace and dmp files from Dispatcher are copied by slightly a modified version of the crashdebug script.
-For example by adding:
+This example uses a hardcoded folder for this (latestcrashdump), where the files from Dispatcher are copied by the "fetch_elf_file" script.

-    cp %1 ./latestcrashdump/latest.elf
-    cp %2 ./latestcrashdump/latest.dmp

 ## Porting / Integration